crmne/lana/README.markdown

 * `WITH_TESTING`

     Build with unit tests.
-By default is disabled, set this variable to `ON` or `true` to enable it.
-Once tests are finished building, run:
+By default it's disabled, set this variable to `ON` or `true` to enable it.
+Once tests have finished building, run:

         ctest